-Politics and economics are sometimes called ‘social science’ or ‘political science’ by higher education institutions even, but as Cambridge University economist and adviser to The World Bank Ha-Joon Chang says, the rules of these are value-judgements mostly based on precedent.
-The value of screen digits, for example, which can be deleted or bills which can be burned does not exist objectively in the way oxygen or the recurrent presence of the occipital lobe at the back of a human live skull definitely do.
+Politics and economics are sometimes called ‘social science’ or ‘political science’ by higher education institutions even, but as the economist and, World Bank Adviser, Ha-Joon Chang says, the rules of these are value-judgments mostly based on precedent.
+The value of screen digits, for example, which can be deleted or bills that can be burned does not exist objectively in the way oxygen or the recurrent presence of the occipital lobe at the back of a human live skull definitely do.

 What informs those is less human nature than the intersubjective reality, our social world, we are born into and participate in.
 The belief in their intersubjective existence is maintained as if it were objective in the interest of those with power who ensure the status-quo remains accepted as natural or God-given ‘common sense’.
 Maybe that exchanging digits for a car, or digits for the promise of more digits, is how the world works by default rather than human construction.

-Rights and capitalism were made-up (during the 1700s) and caught on; they were not discovered like natural science discovered Plutonium was radioactive but made up and (implicitly) agreed to.
-The notion of equality caught on because of the equality of Christian souls, humans, were made equal by God.
-But now with the natural-science tinged consensus, we are evolved differently, yet our societies are constructed that we ought to be considered and treated as equal.
+Rights and capitalism were made up (during the 1700s) and caught on; they were not discovered like natural science discovered Plutonium was radioactive but made up and (implicitly) agreed to.
+The notion of equality caught on because of the equality of Christian souls, humans, who were made equal by God.
+But now with the natural-science-tinged consensus, we are evolved differently, yet our societies are constructed that we ought to be considered and treated as equal.

 While there are some very generalisable theories like Game Theory which come closer to reliable predictions for human interactions, the set-up for why humans behave as they do is influenced by the sociopolitical context they sit within.
 The terms of the games people play are preestablished by what humans are conditioned to believe in, for instance, to believe in individual competition (Westernised societies) or collective cooperation (nonstate societies), or a hybrid of the two.